 Includes 9 standards that support an outcome where consumers receive services that comply with legislation and are managed in a safe, efficient and effective manner.
-Standards applicable to this service fully attained. --- -- -- --

-The service is maintaining an effective quality and risk management system which includes regular monitoring of all service areas.
+The service is maintaining its quality and risk management system with regular monitoring of all service areas.

 Adverse events are reliably reported by all levels of staff.
 There is evidence that people impacted by an adverse event are notified for example, general practitioners and families.
-Notification of serious events to regulatory bodies is occurring as required.
+Notification of serious events is occurring as required by regulatory requirements.